 Skipping school has now become an academic norm; at least since 2018 when AB 705 was enacted.
 In a move to eliminate delays in a student’s educational progress, AB 705 actually allows students to overstep remedial coursework and go straight into transfer level courses.
 Without a fuller understanding of basic English and math skills, however, many students face more difficulties when trying to keep up with transfer level work; thus, delaying their educational progress (and possibly with a cut in federal aid).

-Bill Zeman, Treasurer
+Bill Zeman, President

-Samantha Roth, Interim Vice President
+Samantha Roth, Vice President

 Mark Wessel, Secretary